alamajmain-a11y/vs-terminal-keeper/CONTRIBUTING.md

+git add .
-# Terminal Keeper - Contributing Guide 🌟
+git commit -m "Your meaningful commit message"# Terminal Keeper - Contributing Guide 🌟

 We're thrilled that you want to contribute to Terminal Keeper, the future of communication! 😄